 Sweet Violet Oil

-This oil contains salicylic acid which has analgesic properties, so it may be helpful for treating headaches, painful joints, sore muscles and swelling when used topically.
-It is also a soothing skin oil that can help to treat dry, inflamed and irritated skin.
+This oil contains salicylic acid which has analgesic properties, so it may help treat headaches, painful joints, sore muscles, and swelling when used topically.
+It is also a soothing skin oil that can help to treat dry, inflamed, and irritated skin.

 Aromatically, sweet violet oil may have calming and comforting effects that can encourage feelings of confidence and positivity.
 When inhaled, this oil can also relieve symptoms of colds, coughs, and sinusitis.